-- Step One: Download the Financial Aid Parent Questionnaire and send to St. Andrew's (due by February 15) - Step Two: Complete the online SSS Parent Financial Statement, available online after November 1 (due by February 15) - Step Three: Send copies of the past two years of federal tax returns and schedules to St. Andrew's (due by February 15)
+- Step One: Download the Financial Aid Parent Questionnaire and send to St. Andrew's (due by February 15) - Step Two: Complete the online SSS Parent Financial Statement, available online after November 1 (due by February 15) - Step Three: Send copies of the past two years of federal tax returns and schedules to St. Andrew's or upload copies to your SSS online application (due by February 15)

-FINANCIAL AID DISTRIBUTION FOR 2011-2012
+FINANCIAL AID DISTRIBUTION FOR 2012-2013